How simple is this?

 On types of knowledge, he says there are two: ‘Planck' knowledge and ‘chauffer' knowledge.
 These are essentially the difference between knowing something and knowing about something.
 This piece begins with a terrific story about a chauffer and a professor.

 It's a quick read.
 Click here to do so.
 It's worth it.

-To learn why I am so fascinated by learning sign up for my free Clarity First Base Program where I talk about ways to use ideas such as these when building communication skills.
+To learn why I am so fascinated by learning sign up for my free Communicate With Clarity course where I talk about ways to use ideas such as these when building communication skills.

 Keywords: learning and development, richard feynman

 Davina has helped smart people all over the world clarify and communicate complex ideas for 20+ years.